shuckoru/tera-pve-mod/README.md

 1. clone the repo in /mods folder of toolbox
 2. launch the game

-Note: `/node_modules` sadly needs to be pushed in the repo because tera-toolbox doesn't support installing dependencies automatically.

 ## Usage

 The module provides several commands that can be used in the game.
 Find the updated list using '/8 help' command in game.

 Eventually I will introduce a gui to adjust all of these settings.
 Stay tuned for that.

-Note:
-This mod listens to updates on the config files so that restarting the mod is not required on every update to the config files.
-If you want to modify these files manually, just do so and save.

 ## Features